Energy drinks are a popular choice for a quick boost in alertness, and Monster is one of the biggest names in the category.

 However, it's below the caffeine level found in some other energy drinks.

-While energy drinks can be a convenient source of caffeine, brewing your own coffee at home can save you money, allow you to control the ingredients and strength, and provide health benefits.
+While energy drinks can be a convenient source of caffeine, brewing your own coffee at home can save you money.

 Have a look below for some of my favorite coffee recipes you can make at home: